12 panel drug test kit

 Benefits of the 12 panel drug test kit:

 - Simple to administer

 - Very reliable and 99% accurate

 - Law enforcement facilities.

-- Drug testing in health care facilities, pain centers, and other clinics.
+- Drug testing in pain centers, and other clinics.

 The dip card comprises two parts.
 A test card and cap for protecting the test fingers.

 - The donor is the person taking the test.
 Ask them to provide a fresh urine sample into a suitable specimen cup.

 - Check the sample temperature with a thermometer.
 It must be between 93° to 98° F. to be acceptable.

 - Remove the test from the sealed pouch.